OriginProtocol/origin/README.md

 # bridge-server

-The Origin bridge server connects the old world to the new.
+The Origin Bridge Server connects the old world to the new.

+Most traditional web APIs, such as those from Facebook and Twitter, can only interact with a centralized server located at a specific domain.
+A decentralized application, like our Origin Demo DApp, doesn't need to "live" on a particular server.
+(In fact, you can load it from any IPFS gateway!)
+Thus, in order for the DApp to use an "old world" API, it needs a Bridge Server.

+Origin hosts a Bridge Server, but in the true spirit of decentralization, anyone is free to clone our open source code and host their own.

-You can connect to and use our hosted bridge server at [bridge.originprotocol.com](https://bridge.originprotocol.com).
+You can connect to and use our hosted Bridge Server at [bridge.originprotocol.com](https://bridge.originprotocol.com).
 The `develop` branch of this repo is available at [dev.bridge.originprotocol.com](https://dev.bridge.originprotocol.com).

-Origin Dapps can connect to the bridge server of their choosing in order to enable the following functionality which is either impossible or impractical to do directly onchain, including:
+DApps can connect to the Bridge Server of their choosing in order to enable the following functionality which is either impossible or impractical to do directly onchain, including:

 ### Indexing

 Searching, browsing or filtering results is impractical to do either onchain or in the browser.
-Dapps can connect to a bridge-server to solve this problem.
+DApps can connect to a bridge-server to solve this problem.
 The bridge server will index the blockchain and related JSON content that is stored on IPFS into a quickly queriable format to make searching and filtering results possible from DApps.

 ### Identity